Household Wealth

 The balance sheet composition of Irish households differs significantly between the wealthier and poorer.

-Overall, as of Q1 2025, households in the top net wealth decile displayed a more diversified portfolio composition, where business wealth (i.e., equity in unlisted companies and non-residential non-financial assets) featured prominently (23.1 per cent of total assets).
-Compared to households in the bottom half of the wealth distribution, they also displayed lower leverage (5.9 per cent).
+Overall, as of Q3 2025, households in the top net wealth decile displayed a more diversified portfolio composition.
+In particular, other financial assets (i.e., debt securities, listed shares, investment fund shares, and life insurance and annuity entitlements) featured prominently, accounting for 26.2 per cent of total assets.
+Wealthier households also displayed lower leverage (5.3 per cent), when compared to households in the bottom half of the wealth distribution.

 For all household groups, housing assets represent the main component of their wealth.